Policy Development Process

 - Policy proposals may be received at any time.

-- Proposals must be submitted using the online form available at https://politicas.lacnic.net/politicas/ .
-Once it has been reviewed, the proposal is assigned an identification code and it is sent to the discussion list.
-The maximum time allowed for reviewing and publishing the proposal on the public list is two weeks.
+- Proposals must be submitted using the online form available at https://politicas.lacnic.net/politicas/.
+Once a policy proposal has been reviewed, it will be assigned an identification code and sent to the discussion list.
+The maximum time allowed for reviewing and publishing the proposal on the Public Policy List must not exceed two weeks.
 This review will only address the text itself, not the merit of the proposal.

-- The call for the nomination of candidates to serve as PDP Chairs must be made through this list every two years.
+- The call for the nomination of candidates to serve as PDP Chairs must be summoned through this list, with the process staggered every two years.

-- Only topics and items discussed on the public policy list at least 1 week prior to the Public Policy Forum shall be discussed at the Forum.
+- Only new proposals published on this list at least two weeks prior to the Public Policy Forum will be presented and discussed at the Forum.

 LACNIC's PDP will have two chairs, both of whom will perform the same functions.